blyxxyz/lexopt/DESIGN.md

 # Possible enhancements
 It is sometimes useful to look at argv[0], the command name. `Parser::from_env` currently discards it.
 Two use cases are help and error messages, where a decoded string is appropriate, but an `&OsStr` would be lossless.
 For now it can be extracted manually before calling `Parser::from_args`.

-Some programs have flags with optional arguments. `-fvalue` counts, `-f value` does not.
+Some programs have options with optional arguments. `-fvalue` counts, `-f value` does not.
 There's a private method that supports exactly this behavior but I don't know if exposing it is a good idea.

 It is sometimes useful to get argv[0], the command name. `Parser::from_env` currently discards it.
 Two use cases are help and error messages, where a decoded string is appropriate, but an `&OsStr` would be lossless.
 For now it can be extracted manually before calling `Parser::from_args`.